Get the latest offers and discounts from MuscleFood sent direct to your inbox.

 The more you build lean muscle, the faster you burn fats.
 The rationale behind this is quite simple, lean muscle actually burns fats.
 When you build lean muscle, your body is comparable to a well-oiled engine that keeps on burning calories (and fats) for long hours even after you finished your workout.

-So for me and many people the benefits of gaining lean muscle mass are huge.
+For many people the benefits of gaining lean muscle mass are huge.
 By building muscle, you automatically reduce your percentage of body fat and look good too.

 To build muscles, you could lift weights or do strength training.
 If you lift weights, you can build muscle mass, or you could try swimming, running, or even walking for equally good results.
 Strength training exercises use resistance such as weights to strengthen the musculoskeletal system, and improve muscle tone and endurance.
 By these exercises, your muscle size and tone and muscle strength increase, just as your tendon, bone and ligament strength also do.
 It also raises your self-esteem and confidence.